 - After someone watches the videotape and is marked for death by Samara, any attempt to take their picture results in their face appearing distorted.

 - The cursed video itself often utilizes ominous static screens as scene transitions.

 - Samara, just after crawling out of the TV screen.
 Her glitchiness allows her to instantaneously appear right in front of Noah, scaring him.

 - While giving an interview via satellite, the title character S1m0ne begins to pixellate because the computer that's generating her is running low on memory and clock cycles.
 The effect is attributed to a fault in the satellite feed.

 - The video feed goes staticky and skips occasionally in Tape407, especially when the creatures are nearby.
 Whether this is due to Camera Abuse, an anomalous effect manifested by the creatures, transmission errors, or damage to the media is unstated.
 Bizarrely enough, the glitches are more along the lines of film artifacts than digital artifacts.

-- In one of the stories of the anthology film V/H/S the monster itself is a glitch, only viewable through a camera.
+- V/H/S and its sequel love this trope.
+In one story, the monster itself is a glitch, only viewable through a camera.

 - The title sequence of Falling Skies contains digital artifacts.
 It symbolizes that it's After the End, so getting clean signals through is difficult.

 - Fringe: When Olivia sees something from "the other side", it flickers and shimmers visually.
 Usually this indicates a serious problem.
 In this case, it is the audience theoretically seeing what Olivia sees.
 (When Olivia herself goes to the other side, she doesn't seem to suffer this.
 Perhaps it's a skill she learns to turn on and off at will.)